 The Case for Clerkships

 Employers place great value on clerkship experience, which refines a legal practitioner's mastery of the law.
 Seton Hall Law has an outstanding record of placing its students in federal, state and local judicial clerkships at both the trial and appellate levels.
-The experience pays dividends throughout a lawyer's career in both contacts and employment opportunities.

 Your Professional Success: Career Services